 Musicians, performers and noise at work7th Jun 2018

-Musicians are entitled to the protection of the law just like any other worker
+Musicians: entitled to legal protection just like any other worker

 Whilst the subject of the long term effects of noise for performing arts professionals has always been sensitive and difficult to assess, recent high profile (and very costly!) claims for hearing loss and acoustic shock within the music and entertainment industry have reinforced that the industry as a whole is expected to comply with the 2005 EU Noise at Work Regulations and protect their workers.